 Anyways, this birthday really got me thinking about how difficult it is to make new friends in middle age, especially since I moved to LA in 2015.
 Relocation is never easy, and I’ve done it 5 times in my life, but this time in particular was feeling especially difficult at that moment.
 Around this time I coincidentally heard a podcast on NPR that focused on the challenges of making new friends in middle age which you can listen to here.
 They interview one guy who talks about hugging a pole in his basement because he was so lonely.
 While listening to it I thought to myself , “Oh no, I’ve hit rock bottom!
 I’m a single fortysomething male and have now joined the ranks of pole-huggers.
 Thanks NPR!”.
 The podcast seemed to focus mostly on toxic masculinity and single men, however since then I have noticed a very interesting trend amongst some of my married guy friends.
 Over the past year and a half or so I’ve done a lot of reconnecting with folks via Zoom, Skype, and phone for this blog and one complaint seems to be common: everyone misses having friends like they used to.
 Their social lives now completely revolve around their children and other married couples, for better or for worse, and their friendships are based more on how reliable and trustworthy people are at taking turns watching the kids, not so much based upon things like sense of humor, common interests, musical tastes, or being able to philosophize.
 I guess it’s sort of like when you play in a band and you have certain members who are really good at their instrument but you would never hang out with them outside of shows.
 It’s more of a functional friendship.
 I’ve had multiple friends complain to me that they have literally nothing in common with the people they hang out with at social functions.
 They will go to a backyard barbecue or party where all the women are gathered in one area chatting away and a bunch of dudes are sitting at a table or watching a game with little or nothing to say to each other.
 One of my friends told me that he tried to organize a guy’s night out with said married dudes, but wasn’t able to get it off the ground.
 “I’ve been trying to get more into drinking whiskey by myself lately”, said one guy.
 That was an actual quote.

 The problem isn’t isolated to men, either.
 Another one of the wives made a similar comment about how she was unsuccessful in getting her female friends to hang out.
 Perhaps they feel the same way and that is just the reality of married life.
 With women there is the whole “marrieds versus singles” rivalry, too that gets touched upon in Season 1 of Sex and the City, a show I recently started watching for ironic reasons in order to get inspiration for another side project.
-Prior to quitting my job, I was about to embark on an animated web series with a friend that was going to be loosely based upon my coworkers in Manhattan in the 00s who I associated with that show at the time.
+Prior to quitting my job, I was about to embark on an animated web series with a friend that was going to be loosely based upon a very toxic office in Manhattan where I worked in the 00s which I closely associated with that show at the time, mainly for the affluence and designer outfits worn by my coworkers.
 I watched it at first just to get inspiration for character art but suddenly found myself relating to some of the struggles of big city dating life that are portrayed on that show which are actually quite common to both men and women.
-I have to admit that the first season made me a bit nostalgic because it has the same look and feel as Swingers, especially the party scenes and the the soundtrack which includes bands like Big Bad Voodoo Daddy and The Squirrel Nut Zippers, not to mention the theme song and incidental music by the lounge king himself Joey Altruda.
+I have to admit that the first season made me a bit nostalgic because it has the same look and feel as Swingers, especially the party scenes and the soundtrack which includes bands like Big Bad Voodoo Daddy and The Squirrel Nut Zippers, not to mention the theme song and incidental music by the lounge king himself Joey Altruda.
 It also brought me back to some of the bars and venues that I used to go to when I first moved to New York City back in 1998~1999 and when that show first premiered, places like The Supper Club: an awesome live swing music venue at the time where Carrie meets Mr. Big.
 After a season or two I got tired of the dumbed-down humor, which was probably done to reach a broader audience outside of New York City at the time, so I moved on to the book by Candace Bushnell.
 She was a columnist for the New York Observer in the ‘90s which the Sarah Jessica Parker character was based upon and I found her writing to be a lot darker, funnier, more sarcastic, and more like real New York.
 I must say that I hated everything that this show represented when it first came out, namely the materialism and the association it had for me with the gentrification that was slowly killing punk rock and ska in New York in the late ‘90s / early 00s but now find it more relatable as a middle aged single dude and weirdly it ended up helping me with the structure for this blog, something that I had been struggling with for a while (it was originally going to be a book).
 It is quite bizarre what can bring creative inspiration in life and I think David Lynch would agree with me on that point.

 I hung out with my high school friend Derek this past Sunday who lives in orange county and who I recently reconnected with via this blog.
 He mentioned how when he and his wife first got married they suddenly got approached by other couples who wanted to hang out.
 “It’s almost like a cult” he said, “like ‘welcome to the cool kids table, let’s hang out!’”.
 Unfortunately, when this happens, the unmarried people get excluded, which is too bad because those are often the people who the marrieds actually relate to the most and once had a deeper connection with.
 I’ve also noticed a pattern with some single women when they reach that “Sex and the City” age, too.
 They cling to their single friends more desperately which sometimes leads to lashing out in unhealthy and toxic ways, especially when drunk, something that you never see happen on that show.
 One friend related a story recently about how her friend organized a girl’s night out and got into a fight at the tail end (while drunk) because my friend was tired and wanted to go to her boyfriend’s apartment and didn’t want to continue raging.
 Her friend was single and didn’t want to be alone and they haven’t spoken to each other for a very long time since.
 Another female friend of mine, one whom I’ve had a very complicated on again / off again dating/friendship thing with for many years, once texted “I hope you die alone!” to me while drunk after I unfriended her on Facebook.
 I could tell that insult meant a lot more to her than it did to me.
 Alcohol does seem to be a common thread in a lot of these stories and I've observed this pattern as well with the Ab Fab duo.
 I've heard them complain on more than one occasion that most of their friends are married off and don't hang out as much anymore which makes me wonder if there might be a connection between their drinking and not being married.
 I remember being caught in the middle of one of their screaming matches not too long ago and thinking to myself, "Well, I suppose this beats hugging a pole".